cfsimplicity/AdaptiveImages/README.md

 There are additional file and memory cache maintenance functions to ensure they don't become stale.

 ## Requirements
- - Adobe ColdFusion 9.0.1+ (Test suite also passes on Railo 4.2)
+ - Adobe ColdFusion 9.0.1 (Likely to work on later versions but not tested)
+ - Railo 4.2 or Lucee Server 4.5
  - Web server URL rewriting

 ## Usage